Kathleen Alder: Early life and career

 Kathleen Alder was born in Hamburg and raised in a very musical household.
 Her father, Chris Alder, is a music producer, with prizes including a Grammy Award for Best Classical Vocal Solo.
 Before founding WildKat PR, Kathleen Alder worked with El Sistema in Venezuela, at the Mahler Chamber Orchestra in Berlin, TVT Europe and Universal Music Group in London.
 In 2008 she launched her own PR Agency under the name WildKat PR.
 Three years later, in November 2011, she was awarded PR Week’s prestigious “29 under 29”.
 Besides running WildKat PR she speaks regularly at conferences and debates – most recently the Influencer Conference in London and Berlin, at the MIDEM in France and at Classical:Next in Germany.

 WildKat PR

 WildKat PR was founded by Kathleen Alder in April 2008.
-Having gained professional experience in the music industry and in the advertising sector, Alder's initial goal was to apply professional commercial strategies to public relations within the arts and the media.
-She has given several interviews about founding WildKat PR, among others to The Times in 2013.
-Since its founding, WildKat PR has worked with over 150 artists and organizations including Kings Place, Menuhin Festival Gstaad, Gustavo Dudamel and the Bamberg Symphony.

 In 2009, WildKat PR opened their Berlin branch.
 In 2016 WildKat employ 10 permanent staff and a network of freelancers.
 Kathleen Alder is constantly keen to experiment with new work-life balance trends, for example she established a 6-hourday scheme for her employees, reported The Guardian.

 In May 2019, WildKat announced a major investment of 850,000 Pound Sterling from Edition Capital, an investment and advisory group.
 This news was reported within the specialist press in the UK (Music Week, Rhinegold Publishing) and Germany (PR Journal, Neue Musik Zeitung, Musikwoche).
 This investment allowed WildKat to build on their locations in London and Berlin with new offices in Paris, New York and LA within the same year.
 This expansion was also reported in furthers press articles (International Arts Managers, PR Week).